doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

 The most important part of this file is the `AFLTokenCap` class which is walking through the LLVM IL instructions looking for tokens.
 LLVM gives you the possibility to work at [different granularity levels](http://llvm.org/docs/WritingAnLLVMPass.html) when writing a pass (more granular to the less granular): BasicBlockPass, FunctionPass, ModulePass, etc. Note that those are not the only ones, there are quite a few others that work slightly differently: MachineFunctionPass, RegionPass, LoopPass, etc.

-When you are writing a pass, you write a class that subclasses a `*Pass` mother class.
+When you are writing a pass, you write a class that subclasses a `*Pass` parent class.
 Doing that means you are expected to implement different virtual methods that will be called under specific circumstances - but basically you have three functions: `doInitialization`, `runOn*` and `doFinalization`.
 The first one and the last one are rarely used, but they can provide you a way to execute code once all the basic-blocks have been run through or prior.
 The `runOn*` function is important though: this is the function that is going to get called with an LLVM object you are free to walk-through (*Analysis* passes according to the [LLVM nomenclature](http://llvm.org/docs/Passes.html)) or modify (*Transformation* passes) it.
 As I said above, the LLVM objects are basically `Module`/`Function`/`BasicBlock` instances.
 In case it is not that obvious, a `Module` (a `.c` file) is made of `Function`s, and a `Function` is made of `BasicBlock`s, and a `BasicBlock` is a set of `Instruction`s.
 I also suggest you take a look at the [HelloWorld pass](http://llvm.org/docs/WritingAnLLVMPass.html#writing-an-llvm-pass-basiccode) from the LLVM wiki, it should give you another simple example to wrap your head around the concept of pass.

 For today's use-case I have chosen to subclass `BasicBlockPass` because our analysis doesn't need anything else than a `BasicBlock` to work.
 This is the case because we are mainly interested to capture certain arguments passed to certain function calls.
 Here is what looks like a function call in the [LLVM IR](http://llvm.org/docs/LangRef.html) world: